refgenie/refgenie/docs/autodoc_build/refgenconf.md

 #### Raises:

-- `OSError`:  when the object has been created in a read only mode or other process has locked the file
+- `OSError`:  when the object has been created in a read only mode or otherprocess has locked the file
 - `TypeError`:  when the filepath cannot be determined.This takes place only if YacAttMap initialized with a Mapping as an input, not read from file.
 - `OSError`:  when the write is called on an object with no write capabilitiesor when writing to a file that is locked by a different object